By Natalie Stone

 “From an approachability standpoint, the cost is extremely satisfactory.
 I think one of the biggest feedback pieces that we get is that it’s literally plug-and-play.
 And now that we’ve really scaled this, we’re getting further ahead in development.
 So we’re getting these in actually earlier in project designs and getting them installed before our openings of hotels.” said Jaymont.

 Anders added another advantage: “One of the key things for the hospitality industry is the commercial rights.
 No one needs to worry anymore about the rights.
-It’s all one integrated environment and ecosystem (inside Niio), which deals all of licensing.”
+It’s all one integrated environment and ecosystem (inside Niio), which deals with all of licensing.”

 With seamless, low maintenance technology and endless creative potential, utilizing existing screens and infrastructure and adopting digital art is an achievable strategy for hotels looking to stay at the hub of travel trends.